kriegercisneros/phase-3-project/README.md

 Thanks for opening up my phase-3 project at Flatiron School, CLI Multi-Lingual Bot.
 In this project I explored the chatterbot engine and google translate API to create a command line chat bot.
 If you would like to check out my project, you will need to set up a venv and download python 3.7.16.
-Also, send me an email at:
+Also, you will need the Google Could Translate API document I created for this project.
+To get it, send me an email at:

     krieger.jacqueline@gmail.com